Ornate Summer Palace pavilion overlooking Kunming Lake from Longevity Hill, Beijing

 This section hasn’t been fully restored, which makes it feel more adventurous and photogenic.
 It’s the perfect choice if you’re looking for a peaceful hike with stunning scenery.

 While there are direct buses from Beijing to Jinshanling, they can be tricky to catch and operate with limited frequency.
-The easiest and most reliable way to visit is by joining an organized tour, which takes care of the transport and allows you to just focus on enjoying the day.
+The easiest and most reliable way to visit is to join an organized tour, which takes care of transport and lets you focus on enjoying the day.

 Pro tip: We actually tried to go on our own, missed the bus, got picked up by a black taxi (unofficial ride), and eventually had to negotiate with a tourist group to catch their return bus back to Beijing.
 It turned out to be an unforgettable adventure — but if you prefer a smoother day, definitely consider booking ahead!